 VentureBridge Summer Accelerator

-- Must have one CMU affiliated (Student, Faculty, Staff, Alumni) founder
+- Teams must have one CMU affiliated (Student, Faculty, Staff, Alumni) founder

-- Students are eligible for graduation and are graduating within one semester.
-(Accelerator only)
+- Founders on the team must be eligible for graduation or will be graduating within one semester.

 - Once accepted, teams must be located or able to relocate to Silicon Valley for the duration of the program.